 #1 — Algae (Sinking) Wafers

-Although sinking wafers are best for herbivorous bottom feeders, they are not strictly reserved for plant-eaters.
+Although algae wafers and tabs are best for herbivorous bottom feeders, they are not strictly reserved for plant-eaters.
 Fish like cory catfish that feed on both plant matter and meaty foods enjoy them too.

 Wafers are healthy and make a good everyday staple for cories because they are plant-based consisting mostly of algae and veggies and are designed to sink to the bottom where cories swim.